Dear mummies and daddies,

 Brain training does for mental abilities what exercise does for the body.
 Through intensive brain exercises and activities, the brain can develop its underlying abilities that will help you learn more effectively.

-As a whole, there are 5 main areas of cognitive abilities that govern the way you use your brain.
+These are some main functions of cognitive abilities that govern the way you use your brain.

 These areas are not subjects that you learn in school.
 And your child is not automatically perfect at all of them.
 There are definitely areas that he may be strong in but definitely, areas that he may be very weak in too.